colecathcart/609Capstone/encryption_zone/GonnaCry/README.md

 Daemon encrypt new files, calls decryptor and change wallpaper

 Decryptor try to communicate to server to send the Client private key wich is encrypted.
+This function has been adapted to function locally instead of involving a server.

-# Requeriments
+# Requirements

+Ensure you have navigated into encryption_zone/GonnaCry directory before executing any of the code below

 Before installing the pycrypto library and requests, a virtual python environment is required for Virtual Machine:
     python3 -m venv venvgonnacrysandbox